Estelito Mendoza: Public service and foreign affairs

 Aside from his service as Solicitor General, Minister of Justice, Member of the Batasang Pambansa, Governor of Pampanga, and Chairmanship of the Sixth (Legal) Committee, 31st Session in 1976, UN General Assembly, he also served as Chairman of the Special Committee (of the UN) on the Charter of the United Nations and the Strengthening of the Role of the Organization in 1980.
+As Solicitor General, he was instrumental in defending the regime of President Ferdinand Marcos during the martial law era, including in the Javellana vs Executive Secretary case that led to the Supreme Court upholding the 1973 Constitution.

 As member of the Batasang Pambansa, Mendoza sponsored vital pieces of legislation such as BP 20 which organized regional assemblies in Regions 9 and 12, BP 52 which called for local elections in 1980 and BP 68, the Corporation Code of 1980.

 He was also a member of the faculty of the University of the Philippines College of Law from 1954 to 1974, teaching subjects in both public and private law and participating in several law reform projects.
-Has also authored legal articles and papers.
+He also authored legal articles and papers.
 He was also a member of the University of the Philippines Board of Regents from 1979 to 1985, and President of the University of the Philippines Alumni Association from 1979 to 1985.

-He was also the Philippine Representative to the Asian-African Legal Consultative Committee from 1972 to 1979, Vice-Chairman of the Philippine Delegation to the UN Seabed Committee and to the Conference on the Law of the Sea from 1971 to 1981.
+He was also the Philippine Representative to the Asian-African Legal Consultative Committee from 1972 to 1979, Vice Chairman of the Philippine Delegation to the UN Seabed Committee and to the Conference on the Law of the Sea from 1971 to 1981.

-He also served as Philippine representative to several multilateral and bilateral conferences and meetings which included, among others, United Nations Conference on the Law of Treaties in 1968 and 1969, negotiations with the US Government on the amendment of the US-Philippine Military Bases Agreement from 1971 to 1978, the proposed US-Philippine Extradition Treaty in 1981, and Special Counsel on Marine and Ocean Concerns in 2010.
+He also served as Philippine representative to several multilateral and bilateral conferences and meetings which included, among others, UN Conference on the Law of Treaties in 1968 and 1969, negotiations with the US government on the amendment of the US-Philippine Military Bases Agreement from 1971 to 1978, the proposed US-Philippine Extradition Treaty in 1981, and Special Counsel on Marine and Ocean Concerns in 2010.